Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 LinkedIn contact info

-Some LinkedIn automation tools, such as Skylead, collect this publicly available information for you.
+Some sales engagement tools, such as Skylead, collect this publicly available information for you.
 All you need to do is move the toggle button to the right before creating your sequence.
 Skylead will collect all of your prospects' publicly available data and allow you to use it at any moment.

 Skylead collect contact info section